rwsite/updatepulse-server/README.md

 See `wp-content/plugins/updatepulse-server/integration/dummy-generic` for examples of a generic package written in Bash, NodeJS, PHP with Curl, and Python.
 The API calls made by generic packages to the license API and Update API are the same as the WordPress packages.
 Unlike the upgrade library provided with plugins & themes, the code found in `updatepulse-api.[sh|php|js|py]` files is **NOT ready for production environment and MUST be adapted**.

-Unless "Use Remote Repository Service" is checked in "Remote Sources", you need to manually upload the packages zip archives (and subsequent updates) in `wp-content/updatepulse-server/packages` or `CloudStorageUnit://updatepulse-packages/`.
+Unless "Use Version Control System" is checked in "Remote Sources (VCS)", you need to manually upload the packages zip archives (and subsequent updates) in `wp-content/updatepulse-server/packages` or `CloudStorageUnit://updatepulse-packages/`.
 A package needs to be a valid generic package, or a valid WordPress plugin or theme package, and in the case of a plugin the main plugin file must have the same name as the zip archive.
 For example, the main plugin file in `package-slug.zip` would be `package-slug.php`.

 ### UpdatePulse Server Endpoint Optimizer - requests optimisation